 - overhead (not already underground, or in the process of being undergrounded)

-- in active use (the line is connected and energised)
+- in active use (the line is connected and energised); and

 - Online applications must be completed via the DELWP Application Portal